-In transport, Russian aircraft and freight operators are barred from EU airspace and ports, with restrictions on private flights and maritime activities.
-Energy sanctions prohibit new investments in the sector, the export of goods for oil production, and the import of Russian coal, LPG, and seaborne crude oil, alongside implementing the oil price cap.
 Moreover, certain Russian state-owned outlets are banned from broadcasting in the EU, as they act as a propaganda machine aimed at undermining European unity and values.
-Travel bans, asset freezes, and economic restrictions target over 1,200 individuals and 108 organizations undermining Ukraine's sovereignty, guided by EU Council decisions from 2014 and beyond.
+Travel bans, asset freezes, and economic restrictions target over 1,200 individuals and 108 organizations, guided by EU Council decisions from 2014 and beyond.
+The White House has directed the State Department and the Treasury Department to compile a list of sanctions on Russia that could potentially be eased.